muratk3n/thirdwave/en/README.md

 model to data, they determine whether it is good by looking at its mistake, its "residual" (diff between model pred, and real data).
 If resid is gaussian, they are happy.
 Bad models leave patterns in data.
-When dumb people eff up you know why.
+When unskilled (or dumb) people eff up you know why.
 There is pattern in their eff ups (usually due to some bias).

 ---